ZXJ-DSA/HTSP/README.md

 # HTSP
-The implementation code of paper "High Throughput Shortest Path Query Processing for Large Dynamic Road Networks" (submitted to SIGMOD25).
+The implementation code of paper "High Throughput Shortest Distance Query Processing for Large Dynamic Road Networks" (submitted to ICDE25).
 Please refer to the paper for the algorithm details.

-The appendix section of our paper "[SupplementaryFile_Appendix_v2.pdf](https://github.com/ZXJ-DSA/HTSP/blob/main/SupplementaryFile_Appendix_v2.pdf)" is also provided for your reference.

 ## Algorithms